 Food was Inexpensive yet Edibly Delicious

-Within walking distance of my hotel was a charming amusement park / market place called Parque de Las Palapas where you can order authentic Mexican cuisine for a fraction of hotel zone prices.
-It is sweet to watch the Mexicans gather there with family and relax after a long day.
+Within walking distance of my hotel was a pleasant amusement park / market place called Parque de Las Palapas where you can order authentic Mexican cuisine for a fraction of hotel zone prices.
+It is sweet to watch the Mexicans gather there with family and relax after a long work day.
 Kids ride around in little bumper cars parents can rent.
 Young couples walk by hand in hand and it is especially colorful here after dark as the whole place lights up – even the bumper cars have headlights!

 Thanks to the park, my meals were very affordable and delicious.
-Due to the aforementioned paradox, I recommend bringing pro-biotics and Rolaids tablets just in case your stomach does not agree.
+Due to the aforementioned paradox, I recommend bringing pro-biotics and Rolaids tablets, just in case your stomach does not agree.

-Each day I was in town, I took the “R1” city bus to the government beaches in the hotel zone for less than dollar.
+Each day I was in town, I took the “R1” city bus to the government beaches in the hotel zone for less than a dollar.
 I went to see the ruins at El Rey on my first full day.
 Compared to other Yucatan sites, these are unspectacular but being from a country that has few ancient monuments, I was bedazzled just the same!

 Although El Rey has “late” Mayan ruins (dating 1200-1500 CE according to the plaques), I saw patterns that would repeat at other Mayan sites.
 The signs gave an English explanation and you get the idea the Mayans devoted a lot of time & energy to their religion – temples are everywhere!

 The Mayan buildings often seemed to be platforms built on top of other platforms.
 I spotted a crumbling series of platforms at the end of the main boulevard which turned out to be the central pyramid of the site.
 I thought it was interesting the pyramid had rounded corners at the bottom but subsequent layers were squared and later learned this might be symbolic of the divinity involved in measurement and movement (6).